That was a bit misleading. Nothing’s in print yet. Yet.

-You may have noticed things have been silent here for a year or so.
-Life has been a whirlwind since landing back in Canada in July of 2016.
+You may have noticed things have been silent here for a long while.
+Life has been a whirlwind since landing back in Canada.

-We lived out of suitcases for thirteen months straight.
+It was only supposed to be temporary—six months tops—but in the end, we lived out of suitcases for thirteen months straight.
 Strangers near and far opened their homes to us.
-We packed out guest rooms, shimmied in and out of condos, curled up in basement suites, sprawled out in abandoned suburban homesteads, wandered along rustic waterfront property, and played dress up in a five-million dollar family home.
+We packed out guest rooms, shimmied in and out of condos, curled up in basement suites, sprawled out in abandoned suburban homesteads, wandered along rustic waterfront property, and played dress up in a five-million-dollar family home.

 Eventually, Steve landed a research gig.
-We bought a jet black minivan, crammed our essentials into our very unsexy Batmobile, and carted our life across the country with two giddy kiddos and a three-and-a-half week baby.
+We bought a jet black minivan, crammed our essentials into our very unsexy Batmobile, and carted our life across the country with two giddy kiddos and a four-week-old baby.
 True story.

 Work in progress